2016 Cyrus the Great Revolt

-The 2016 Cyrus the Great Revolt was a pro-monarchy Iranian protest that took place at the Tomb of Cyrus the Great on Cyrus the Great Day, that inaugurated a series of protests with increasing calls for regime change.
+The 2016 Cyrus the Great Revolt (اعتراضات ۱۳۹۵ آرامگاه کوروش بزرگ) was a monarchist protest in Iran that took place at the Tomb of Cyrus the Great during a commemoration of Cyrus the Great Day.
+This protest gathered tens of thousands of Iranians, and led to instances of crackdown and arrest from police.
+This protest inaugurated a series of protests later on that would have increasing calls for regime change.

+History

-The protest was triggered by rising pro-Monarchy sentiment, governmental corruption and opposition to Islamic rule, and took place on Cyrus the Great Day, at the tomb of Cyrus the Great, as a celebration of Persia's pre-Islamic glory.
+As a result of continued grievances against the Iranian government, including governmental corruption and opposition to Islamic rule, there has been increased sentiments for pre-Islamic nationalism and admiration for former Iranian monarchs.
+In October 2016, on the anniversary of Cyrus the Great Day, there was a crowd gathering in celebration of the former Persian monarch Cyrus the Great at his tomb as part of celebrations for Persia's pre-Islamic glory.

 Cyrus the Great Day, which began in the early 2000s as an invented tradition on the internet and social networking websites, observed by Iranian nationalists and monarchists and democrats to pay homage to Iran's pre-Islamic history, had by the mid-2010s become an unofficial holiday in Iran, being known amongst Iranians as "Cyrus the Great Day" as early as ten years prior (2006) to the protest, as well as an increasingly popular and explicitly anti-government occasion.

 The event fell on a Friday, which is a weekend in Iran, allowing for more people than usual to gather, and also coincided with the birthday of former Crown Prince Reza Pahlavi, who has remained a vocal figure of opposition to the Iranian government, and a symbol of support for monarchism in Iran.
 As such, many monarchist supporters than before were inspired to turn out to the march, with people learning of the upcoming march on internet platforms such as Telegram, and reports stated that people started gathering in the Pasargadae area, especially around the Tomb of Cyrus, from as early as the evening of 27 October 2016, resulting in heavy traffic on roads to the site.
 In response to the large amounts of people descending on Pasargadae, the main entrance to Pasargadae was closed the night before, with no more cars allowed to enter.